fairbanksio/tf-iac-cluster/README.md

   4. Validate on Digital Ocean that cluster has been created

 ###### Local/Manual Deployment
-  1. clone this repo down to local PC where terraform installed
+  1. Clone this repo and `cd` into it
-  2. CD into root of this repo
+  2. Run `terraform init` to prepare Terraform
-  3. Run `terraform init`
+  3. Run `terraform plan` to do a dry-run
-  4. Run 'terraform plan'
-  5. run 'terraform apply'
+  4. run `terraform apply` to apply the plan
-  6. Validate on Digital Ocean that cluster has been created.
+  5. Validate on Digital Ocean that cluster has been created.

 ##### Accessing Cluster
-  - Click on the 'actions' of the cluster in Digital Ocean to 'download kube config'
+  - Click on the 'actions' of the cluster in Digital Ocean to 'Download Kube Config'
-  - Alternatively: run get-config.sh from this repo.
+  - Alternatively: run `get-config.sh` from this repo

 ## TODO
 - [ ] Allow Terraform workspace to be defined via variable